X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 TXS          Implied        $9A   1     2     -------- Copy from .X to Stack Pointer
 ```

-Copies data from one register to anohter.
+Copies data from one register to another.

 TSX and TSX copy between the Stack Pointer and the X register.
 This is the only
 way to directly control the Stack Pointer.
 To initialize the Stack Pointer to